Last updated on March 4th, 2022

 Aitutaki’s water is supplied by collected rainwater.
 You should only drink filtered water in Aitutaki.
 Inquire with your accommodation before rushing to buy bottled water.

-Vodafone is currently the main (and perhaps sole) Internet and mobile phone provider in the Cook Islands.
-You’ll need to connect to their hotspots, which are spread in various places throughout the island.
+At the time of writing this guide, Vodafone was the main (and perhaps sole) Internet and mobile phone provider in the Cook Islands.
+You needed to connect to their hotspots, which were spread in various places throughout the island.
 Some resorts may still use the Zenbu prepaid system so inquire before purchasing Vodafone credit.
 See the Cook Islands Travel Guide for more information.

 Arutanga has several small grocery shops, a couple of restaurants and a small fruits & vegetables market open Mon-Sat from 7 am to 1 pm.
 Apparently, Neibaa’s grocery shop on the eastern side of the island is the cheapest one and where locals do their food shopping.

 See the ‘places to eat & drink’ section for specific recommendations.

 For general safety tips in the Cook Islands, have a look at the ‘safety’ section of the Cook Islands Travel Guide.
 As for Aitutaki specific safety tips, I can only warn you about the mosquitos.
 Especially on the lagoon side, they can be ferocious – so bring plenty of mosquito repellent and pray for some wind.